NSW Admitted Patient Data Collection and ABS population estimates (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 Rural & regional NSW: Far West, Hunter New England, Mid North Coast, Murrumbidgee, Northern NSW, Southern NSW, Western NSW

-The term ‘small area’ refers to a small geographical area and a small population.
-Data from a small area are characterised by considerable variability.
+The term ‘small area’ refers to a small geographical area or a small population.
+Data analysed for small areas may result in estimates that display considerable variability from year to year, particularly for rare conditions or events.
 Smoothing is a general term for statistical methods used to reduce the random variability of data.
 Examples include rounding, moving averages, extending the period of time in which cases are counted or increasing the size of the areas.
 In addition, Bayesian statistical smoothing can be used to adjust raw estimates in small areas by taking into account information from adjacent areas (local or spatial variability) and from the whole state (global or non-spatial variability).

 NSW Health.
 Home page.
 Last updated 1 July 2011.
 Available at http://www.health.nsw.gov.au/services/pages/default.aspx